In December, I sat down with my journal and asked myself two questions: where am I now, and where do I want to be this same time next year?

 Sometimes I’d be researching.
 Sometimes I’d be procrastinating in the name of researching.
 But either way, a lot of the time words weren’t actually getting written.
 I told myself it was just part of my creative process.
 But then I realized my creative process just needed a push.
 That’s why, this year, I’m instituting deadlines.

 In December I ran a practice round.
 I put a word-count goal on myself, instead of a time goal.
-This meant writing 6,000 words in one month, instead of spending 30 hours in one month.
+This meant writing 4,000 words in one month, instead of spending 30 hours in one month.
 And I did it.
 With no problem.
 I wrote way more of my book, in way less time.
-So I made the decision to focus on word-count in 2019, aiming to get about half of my book (100,000 words) done by the end of the year.
+So I made the decision to focus on word-count in 2019, aiming to get about a third of my book (75,000 words) done by the end of the year.

-That’s three chapters (or 6,000 words) each month.
-Which means I need to write one chapter per weekend with an off weekend for getting caught up.
-I tested this in December and it worked perfectly for me so my plan is to keep it going throughout the year.
+That’s two chapters (or 4,000 words) each month.
+Which means I need to write one chapter per weekend with

 Commit to helping vulnerable children